48302-DiogoJesus/Kotlin-Spring-Typescript-Client-SDK-Generator/README.md

-# sk-tsRPC (Spring/Kotlin - TypeScript Remote Procedure Call)

-## Spring Web API(Kotlin) Typescript Client SDK builder
+# Kotlin Spring API Client SDK generator

-This library uses reflection to build a Client SDK from a Spring Web API, helping the client to be keep up to date and catch typing errors before runtime.
-It also helps client-side developers to move faster if using a Typescript LSP in your IDE due to fields suggestions.
+> This library uses kotlin reflection to build a Client SDK from a Spring Web API, helping the client to be keep
+> up to date and catch typing errors before runtime.
+It also helps client-side developers to move faster
+> if using a Typescript LSP in your IDE due to fields suggestions.

 ### On the Server (Kotlin)